 It may in fact be that such processing in rats is not very different from wandering thoughts considered in human psychology.
 Something at least resembling replay by prioritized sweeping can also be observed in the human brain, although the limitations in measurement technology make it difficult to draw exact parallels.\citenew{buckner2010role,gruber2016post,kurth2016fast,momennejad2017offline} While replay is usually connected with the hippocampus, and planning with the default-mode network, the hippocampus is actually part of the default-mode network according to some definitions.\citenew{andrews2012brain} (Rats do have a default-mode network just like humans.\citenew{lu2012rat}) The connection between wandering thoughts and the hippocampus is also seen in the fact that people with damage in the hippocampus have difficulties in imagining new experiences.\citenew{hassabis2007patients}

-Some scientists are reluctant to make such parallels between hippocampal replay and wandering thoughts, since they would seem to imply that rats ``think'' or ``imagine'' like humans, at least in the sense that rats engage in planning by imagining different sequences of actions and choose the best one.\footnote{See \citep{redshaw2018future,corballis2019language} for discussions on whether non-human animals might possess such capabilities.} Likewise, we immediately run into the question of whether such replay in an AI means that we would have to admit that an AI can ``think''. ``Thinking'' is not a well-defined concept in either neuroscience or AI, which makes this question difficult to answer.\footnote{An important point is that, sometimes, thinking is defined to be conscious, and humans do a lot of the simulation consciously, while the AI is probably not conscious when planning.
-However, I see no reason to make a connection between consciousness on the one hand, and the phenomena of replay, planning, or imagining future actions on the other.
-Consciousness is a separate topic to which we will return in Chapter~\ref{consciousness.ch}.}
+Some scientists are reluctant to make such parallels between hippocampal replay and wandering thoughts, since they would seem to imply that rats ``think'' or ``imagine'' like humans, at least in the sense that rats engage in planning by imagining different sequences of actions and choose the best one.\footnote{See \citep{redshaw2018future,corballis2019language} for discussions on whether non-human animals might possess such capabilities.} Likewise, we immediately run into the question of whether such replay in an AI means that we would have to admit that an AI can think. ``Thinking'' is not a well-defined concept in either neuroscience or AI, which makes this question difficult to answer.\footnote{An important point is that, sometimes, thinking is defined to be conscious, and humans do a lot of the simulation consciously, while the AI is probably not conscious when planning.
+I think it is important to consider the phenomena of replay, planning, and imagining future actions as a topic separate from consciousness, to which we will return in Chapter~\ref{consciousness.ch}.}